 Simple, cheesy finger food?
 Sounds like a kid-pleaser to us!
-This idea from Once Upon a Cutting Board involves pumpkin, chicken, goat cheese, and oh-so-cute quesadillas—put it all together, and you’ll have a hit with pint-sized foodies.
+This idea from Once Upon a Cutting Board involves pumpkin, chicken, goat cheese and oh-so-cute quesadillas—put it all together, and you’ll have a hit with pint-sized foodies.
 Learn more here.

-We guarantee some giggles when you serve up this dish from Boulder Locavore.
+We guarantee giggles when you serve up this dish from Boulder Locavore.
 The kids will get a kick out of “eyeballs” in their pasta—and you’ll love that it’s a healthier twist on a Halloween meal.
 Learn more here.

 Pumpkin-Inspired Pizza Pockets

 Your kid crew will go gaga for these homemade pizza pockets from Dinner at the Zoo.
-They’re inspired by jack-o-lanterns and are the perfect pepperoni addition to your Halloween evening.
+They’re inspired by jack-o'-lanterns and are the perfect pepperoni addition to your Halloween evening.
 Learn more here.

 Need a magical way to get the kids to eat their veggies?
-How about this idea from Boulder Locavore, which involves arranging crudité edibles to look like a screaming witch.
+How about this idea from Boulder Locavore, which involves arranging crudité edibles to look like a screaming witch?
 Now that’s what we call fun with food!
 Learn more here.